LaurentAjdnik/mcproxy/README.md

 By default, MCProxy exposes all the resources/prompts/tools of the MCP Servers it connects to, using the same identifiers.
 These identifiers can be renamed (see Features below).

+# Configuration

+In order to connect to MCP Servers, MCProxy uses the same configuration file format as defined in the [Quickstart section](https://modelcontextprotocol.io/quickstart#installation) of the MCP docs.

+Some more internal configuration is available for the MCProxy itself.

+Finally, each module provides some configuration directives.
+Examples are given below.

 # Features

 Here are a few examples of features an MCProxy could implement.